HotelreservationsystemAlpStay/Alpstay/README.md

 ### 6. As a guest, I want to be able to cancel my booking
 Als Gast möchte ich meine Buchung stornieren, damit ich nicht belastet werde, wenn ich das Zimmer nicht mehr benötige.
 Hint: Sorgt für die entsprechende Invoice.

+To cancel a booking, the guest first needs to log in.
+They are then prompted to enter the ID of the booking they wish to cancel.
+The `Booking_Manager` validates the ID and checks if the booking can be cancelled (e.g., it's not in the past or already cancelled).
+If valid, the `Booking_Access` layer updates the booking's status to 'cancelled' in the database.
+The system also considers implications for invoices, potentially marking an existing invoice as void or generating a cancellation confirmation, as hinted in the user story.
+A success or failure message is then displayed to the guest via the console GUI.

 ### 7. As a guest, I want to have dynamics prices to profit from dynamic pricing
 Als Gast möchte ich eine dynamische Preisgestaltung auf der Grundlage der Nachfrage sehen, damit ich ein Zimmer zum besten Preis buchen kann.
 Hint: Wendet in der Hochsaison höhere und in der Nebensaison niedrigere Tarife an.